cflynn07/myblog/posts/2020-03-27-quantifying-and-time-tracking-reading.md

 I first figured this out in high school.
 One of my friends introduced me to the practice of *writing down* my exercise sets and reps at the gym.
-Before this, my approach to working out was: **go to the gym, do a bunch of random stuff for a while, repeat.** I didn't plan ahead either what exercises I would do or how much I would try to lift, and I didn't measure how much I lifted at each session.
+Before this, my approach to working out was: **go to the gym, do a bunch of random stuff for a while, repeat.** I didn't plan ahead what exercises I would perform or how much weight or how many reps I would try to lift, and I didn't measure how much I lifted at each session.
 I had no idea if I was getting stronger or just treading water.
 I started bringing a notebook and a pen with me to the gym.
-I planned out 5 different workouts for different body areas and rotated through them.
-I wrote down how many sets and how many reps at what weight I was able to do for each exercise, and each time I went to the gym I'd try to lift slightly more than I was able to the last time.
+I planned out 5 different workouts, each focusing on different body areas,  and rotated through them.
+I wrote down how many sets and how many reps at what weight I was able to do for each exercise, and each time I went to the gym I'd try to lift slightly more than I was able to the previous time.
 The gain in efficiency was substantial.
-Every time I went to the gym I had a plan for what workouts and sets to do; no more randomly picking exercises.
+Every time I went to the gym I had a plan for what workouts and sets to perform; no more randomly picking exercises.
 It was great to be able to flip through the notebook and actually observe progression.

 In 2020 I'm still measuring and planning, except instead of a notebook I'm using the iOS app [strong][1] which basically does the same thing, except it